pub struct Labels { /* private fields */ }Expand description

 pub fn select(&self, selection: &Labels) -> Result<Vec<i64>, Error>

-Select entries in these Labels
+Select entries in these Labels that match the selection.

 The selection’s names must be a subset of the names of these labels.

-that match one of the entry in the
+All entries in these Labels that match one of the entry in the

-for all the selection’s dimension will be picked.
+selection for all the selection’s dimension will be picked.
 Any entry

-but not in these Labels
+in the selection but not in these Labels will be ignored.

 Source§impl Labels